malkhamis-panw/gaia/doc/documentation.md

 Type: `boolean`

-Forces the corresponding Defenders to enable host protection.
+Forces the corresponding enforcers to enable host protection.
 When `true`, all incoming and outgoing flows will be monitored.
 Flows will be allowed if and only if a network policy has been created to allow the flow.
-The option applies to all Defenders to which the host service is mapped.
+The option applies to all enforcers to which the host service is mapped.

 ##### `metadata` [`creation_only`]